ga4gh/vrs/docs/source/terms_and_model.rst

 **Examples**

-Two, three, or four total copies of APOE:
+Two, three, or four total copies of BRCA1:

 .. parsed-literal::